 Analysis (Step 2)

 First, a descriptive analysis was conducted to present the overall results of criteria selection and ranking.
+Descriptive analysis included calculation of percentages, averages, and frequencies.
 The results were then categorized by facility type, facility size, and years of experience.
 Descriptive analysis has been proven to be used to gain insights from a wide range of survey data for the following reasons.
 It simplifies the information into key results using central tendency, frequency, and percentile.
 Such information allows determining trends and patterns and their frequency within data.
 The takeaway results provided are concise and actionable which can significantly enhance communication with stakeholders especially when combined with the visual representations.
 Descriptive analysis can highlight the possibility of relationships which can be further investigated using other statistical methods.
 Furthermore, this method allows comparison between different groups to determine similarities and differences.
 The simplified results allow understanding the behaviors and preferences as well (Mishra et al., 2019; Thompson, 2009).
 Also, an inferential statistical (Haden, 2019) analysis using multiple linear regression was conducted to investigate the relation between years of experience, facility type, and size with criteria selection and ranking.
 While descriptive analysis describes the characteristics of the data, inferential statistics allow predictions to support DDD.
 Inferential statistical analysis allows comparison between groups and provides meaningful insight into patterns and relationships especially when it’s complicated to collect data from the entire population providing a more efficient method to study the characteristics of the population (Dawson, 2008).
-The survey structure allowed the participants to select different numbers of criteria to better understand their practices, therefore, the rankings were normalized by converting the rankings to scores and using the average and standard deviation of each response for normalization of the scores.
+The survey structure allowed the participants to select different numbers of criteria to better understand their practices requiring the rankings to be normalized to enable comparison of criteria ranking.
+Therefore, the rankings were first turned into scores by reversing the priority number.
+In other words, if a criterion was ranked as one, the score for that criterion would have been 23(total number of criteria).
+Second, the average score and standard deviation were calculated to be used for log normalization of the score.
+Log normalization was used instead of normalization as the data included 0 scores (unranked criterion) which would lead to computational issues.
+Using log normalization allowed to mitigate the effect of outliers and reduce the range of values and uneven spread of data.
+In the final step, multiple linear regression was applied to the normalized score to conduct the comparison.
 Multiple linear regression is used for studying the strength of relationships between two or multiple variables and therefore, was used to investigate the relations between years of experience, facility type, facility size with criteria ranking.
 Finally, the data was analyzed to determine the common data between information used for processing work orders and information collected following the completion of the maintenance tasks using average and distribution (frequency) of the criteria selected.
 Determining the common data allows investigating similarities in different phases of maintenance work orders for developing comprehensive data requirements.

 4. Analysis and Results